halbopgirl/documentation/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 This is the documentation site for modal-app.
-It includes a list of proposed nad future features.
+It includes a list of proposed and future features.

 Eventually, the site has the possibility of being built out into a full design system.